gabriel-libardi/icmc-assembly/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to ICMC assembly language support
+Here is a quick guide.

 ## What's in the folder